-A cute a delicious Christmas appetizer shaped as Christmas Tree.
+A cute delicious Christmas appetizer shaped as Christmas Tree.
 They're crunchy and flavorful, with Basil Pesto and Parmigiano cheese.
 These Pesto Puff Pastry Christmas Trees will be perfect as Aperitivo for the Holidays, accompanied by a glass of white wine or Prosecco.

 I've always been in love with appetizers.
 Tiny bites full of flavor, made in all different shapes and with all kinds of ingredients.
 One of the reasons I love them is that having tiny portions allows me to try a bit of everything.
-One of my secret desires would be to taste a full restaurant menu, if only they would turn it into a finger food buffet!

 In every Holiday meal, appetizers are always my favorite part.
 So now that I can cook my own Christmas feast, I usually make a ton of different Christmas appetizers and only one main course with one side and one dessert.
-I'm happy like that!

-Puff Pastry Appetizers
+More Puff Pastry Appetizers

 One of the easier ways to make many different appetizers is with puff pastry.
 It's the perfect crunchy and flaky base to host all kinds of ingredients and you can shaper the way you want.
 From vol-au-vent to tarts, to pinwheels or trees as in this recipe.